Back to contents

 Edge Detection

-The program chooses the best fragments from selected frames.
 The transitions between frames are more abrupt than in the "Contrast Detection" mode because the algorithm detects the edges of objects in the frame.
-This mode allows users to substantially eliminate the glow visible in the "Masks" mode.

 The advantage of this mode is that is keeps the contrast of the original frames.